jensmurawski/EDITO_auto_HBMos/README.md

 # EDITO-auto-HBMos
-This project was created for the `hbm.sif` singularity container developed by DMI / John Lavelle.
+This project was created for the HBMos `processor_self_contained.sif` singularity container developed by DMI / John Lavelle.
 It was successfully tested on MareNostrum 5 and used in the EuroHPC project EHPC-BEN-2024B06-038 `HBM benchmarking for EDITO On-demand modelling`.
 The HBMos model was successfully deployed from EDITO-Model Lab using Autosubmit workflow manager.

 The EuroHPC project EHPC-BEN-2024B06-038 `HBM benchmarking for EDITO On-demand modelling` fulfills a technical milestone of the EDITO project,